-- (a) Perforated steel no less than 1.6mm thick.
+- 5. All face guards must be attached and secured closed in such a way that there is minimal chance that they will become detached or come open in normal combat use. - 6.
+Face guard bars or screening should not attach to the interior of the helm unless of structurally superior design and workmanship. - 7.
+In scenarios involving missile combat using arrows or bolts, all openings in the helm larger than 5mm across must be covered by well-secured screening.
+The screening must be one of: - (a) Perforated steel no less than 1.6mm thick.
 Perforations will be no more than 5 mm, with less than 50% open surface area.
 See figure 7.3. - (b) Stout woven steel mesh of minimum 1.6mm wire with openings of no more than 5mm.
-See figure 7.3. - (c) Crimsafe brand security mesh5. - (d) With the exception of "crimsafe" noted above, window screen or galvanised hardware cloth is unacceptable for use as screening. - All screening must be attached and secured in such a way that there is minimal chance that it will become detached in normal combat use.
+See figure 7.3. - (c) Crimsafe brand security mesh. - (d) With the exception of "crimsafe" noted above, window screen or galvanised hardware cloth is unacceptable for use as screening. - 8.
+All screening must be attached and secured in such a way that there is minimal chance that it will become detached in normal combat use.